janithahn/sciforum/README.md

 ## Project Overview

 **sciForum** is a faculty based online discussion forum where you can find following functionalities.
+This is the front-end of the application and is based on `ReactJS`.

 - Create your own account.
 - Filtered out posts based on your favorite subjects.